mmnoo/code-review-demo/README.md

-This code is to demonstrate code reviews.
+This code shows atomic commits which will be used to demonstrate a code review.